What Is the Cleveland Cavs' Starting Lineup?

 Point Guard Darius Garland

 Garland is a speed guard, one of the fastest players in the entire NBA.
 His quickness creates matchup problems, as most defenders struggle to stay in front of him.
-Entering his seventh NBA season after offseason toe surgery, he has regained full mobility and is actively participating in team practices and drills and expected to be the starting PG.
-While Garland has been ruled out for the Cavs’ home opener against the Bucks on October 26, Lonzo Ball will step in at point guard.
+Entering his seventh NBA season after offseason toe surgery, he has regained full mobility and is expected to be the starting PG throughout the season.
+Garland is averaging 16.9 PPG and 6.5 APG.

 Shooting Guard Donovan Mitchell